Cardiovascular Health in US Children | Journal Scan

 The investigators concluded that cardiovascular health, as measured by four metrics (BMI, total cholesterol, BP, and diet) among children under 12 years, demonstrated a mixed picture.
 While BMI, total cholesterol, and BP were in the healthy range for a majority of the cohort, poor dietary patterns were common.
 The authors further commented that limited availability of these metrics reduced the ability to detect secular trends, which increased incident cardiovascular disease and thus represented missed opportunities.

 Regular surveillance of measureable cardiovascular metrics in children would allow for the detection of healthy and unhealthy trends.
 Such data represent an opportunity to develop effective primordial and primary prevention programs to reduce the burden of cardiovascular disease.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins

 Keywords: Blood Pressure, Body Mass Index, Cholesterol, Carbohydrates, Cardiovascular Diseases, Fruit, Sodium, Vegetables, Sweetening Agents, Nutrition Surveys, Child, Primary Prevention, Dyslipidemias, Metabolic Syndrome X